dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-10-12-pagination-plugin/2018-10-12-pagination-plugin-en.md

 {% include_relative common/config_yml.md %}

 - permalink: this is page default link. if this is not set, plugin is not working.
-- pagination: these are plugin options. if you want more informations, see officail site.([jekyll-paginate-v2:options](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md){:rel="nofollow noreferrer" :target="_blank"})
+- pagination: these are plugin options. if you want more informations, see officail site.([jekyll-paginate-v2:options](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md){:rel="nofollow noreferrer" target="_blank"})
 - enabled: activate plugin.
 - per_page: post count per page.
 - sort_reverse: indicates whether to reverse sort. we set `` `true``` for newest.